IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 ## Keyboard Navigation

-Keyboard navigation enhances the accessibility of the **Dock Manager** and provides a rich variety of interactions to the end-user like navigating through all panes, spliting the view in multiple directions through docking the active pane, etc.
+Keyboard navigation enhances the accessibility of the **Dock Manager** and provides a rich variety of interactions to the end-user like navigating through all panes, splitting the view in multiple directions through docking the active pane, etc.

 The shortcuts are as follows: